-Before you , you must know that there isn’t any law that compels companies to create an employee handbook.
+You must know that there isn’t any law that compels companies to create an employee handbook.
 Although there are things you have to inform your employees by law, it does not have to be in the form of a handbook.

 That said, most modern companies prefer to create employee handbooks to avoid any kind of conflict in the organization.
-The reason for this is that employees might misunderstand the benefits offered, not know the ‘s goals, or simply ignore how the operates.
+The reason for this is that employees might misunderstand the benefits offered, not know the company’s goals, or simply ignore how the operates.

 Since there isn’t any law that requires you to create a handbook, the way you do it is completely up to your organization’s culture.